ericbui148/SGEmojiKeyboard/README.md

 # SGEmojiKeyboard
 ==================

 An alternate keyboard for iOS that lets you display all the emojis supported by iOS.
-This component base from ayushgoel/AGEmojiKeyboard
+This package base from ayushgoel/AGEmojiKeyboard

 Additions that need to be done: